 Why do you need sleep?
 It’s important to take good care of yourself and get enough sleep and exercise.
 If you feel well and are healthy, you will find it’s easier to stay focused in class and retain information more easily.

 Proper sleep brings so many benefits to your studies, so make sure you don’t feel overly tired from late-night studies or watching films at midnight.
 Try to get at least 7 or 8 hours of sleep and go to bed and get up at roughly the same time each day, so your body gets used to this rhythm.
 If you want to find out more about the benefits getting enough sleep can bring to your studies, check out our blog post here.

 Exercise massively benefits your physical health, but it improves your mental wellbeing as well.
 You release endorphins when you move, which is good for your mood.
 Also, exercise allows you to take a break from work and clear your head.
 It’s recommended you get at least 30 minutes of exercise every day.

 We know from experience that sticking to all of these study tips 100% of the time is near-impossible for any student.
 If you find the tips that help you the most, however, and make them part of your studying routine before you head to university, you’ll find keeping up with the workload and social side of uni far easier.

 - Still trying to adjust to studying at home?
 Lots of the above tips still apple, but we’ve also come up with a list of tips for productive studying.

 - Looking to optimise your studies ahead of university?
-Check out our range of Online Courses and Summer School Programmes
+Check out our range of Online Courses for Teens and Oxford Summer Courses

 - Studying effectively is important, but your mental health should be your priority.
 Take a look at UCAS’s tips to maintaining your mental health as a student